 - Shortness of breath

 If you have these symptoms or anything unusual, I would recommend calling your doctor right away.
 It’s better to error on the side of caution when it comes to your health.

 How long does it last?
 Do people recover?

 MayoClinic.org states, “In rare cases, broken heart syndrome is fatal.
 However, most who experience broken heart syndrome quickly recover and don’t have long-lasting effects.”

 Dealing with loss and grief has taught me many things.
-Learning that my own pain and the heartbreak of others can actually escalate to the point of having Broken Heart Syndrome has taught me what we feel really does hit us to the core of our being and science can prove it.
+Learning that my own pain and the heartbreak of others can actually escalate to the point of having this syndrome has taught me what we feel really does hit us to the core of our being and science can prove it.

 Honestly and truly, we don’t need science to know what we already feel in our intuition.
 Heartbreak is real but with time and healing, we get through it.
 However, if by chance you or anyone you know, feels like your health is at risk, after experiencing a traumatic event like pet loss or something else, don’t hesitate to call your doctor immediately and reach out for help.

 Have you heard of this condition before?
-Do you know anyone that has suffered from Broken Heart Syndrome?
+Do you know anyone that has suffered from this?
 Comment and share your thoughts below.

-If you enjoyed this post and are looking for more resources and content related to pet loss, check out a few of my other posts below or in the sidebar:
+If you enjoyed this post and are looking for more resources and content related to pet loss, check out a few of my other posts below: